w3c/webextensions/proposals/dom_execute.md

 Like arguments, the return value of the execution is serialized and deserialized using the Structured Cloning algorithm.

+##### Errors

+Thrown errors are also serialized using the Structured Cloning algorithm.
+When an input parameter or return value cannot be serialized, an error is thrown synchronously.
+Notably, `Promise` instances such as returned by `async function` cannot be serialized.

 ##### Injected script privileges

-The injected script has the same privileges has other script in the main world.
+The injected script has the same privileges as other scripts in the main world.
 This goes for API access, Content Security Policy, origin access, and more.

 ##### CSP Application

-The injected script is not considered inline and does not have a corresponding source; as such, CSP restrictions on script-src (and similar) do not apply.
+The injected script is not considered inline and does not have a corresponding source; as such, CSP restrictions on script-src (including `script-src 'none'`) and similar directives do not apply.

 However, since the script executes in the main world, other CSP restrictions (including connect-src and which sources may be added to the document, among many others) *may* apply to the injected script.